jelvehk/MovieApp/ReadMe.txt

 Movie App:

--I have developed movie app using dot net core and react.
+-I have developed movie app using .Net Core 3.1 and react.
 -Add the x-access-token to appsettings file
--beacause the poster images are not found in the web api I used a default image for movies
+-Because the poster images are not found in the web api I used a default image for movies